East Baton Rouge on track to break record number of overdose deaths

 2019 - 87

-"When we go back and investigate these deaths, we go back and look at where someone's opioid addiction started and it typically began with the use of a prescription drugs," East Baton Rouge Coroner Dr. Beau Clark said.
+"When we go back and investigate these deaths, we go back and look at where someone's opioid addiction started and it typically began with the use of prescription drugs," East Baton Rouge Coroner Dr. Beau Clark said.

 Clark said the public needs to pay particular attention to this issue because it can affect everyone.